chirpley/docs/docs/source/asbrand.rst

 Review Content
 ------------

-Before you can make use of the platform as influencer or brand, you'll need to connect at least one social-channel.
+Before you can make use of the platform as influencer or brand, you'll need to connect your account to at least one social-channel.
 At the moment of writing only Twitter is activated, eventually this will change later this year once development progresses.

 On the Chirpley-platform you can be brand and influencer at the same time.
 The switch below your username controls in which role you currently are.